Zero Hour, Chapter 16: The Heart

 Kabuto launched himself forward, glowing hand outstretched, and Sasori faced him.
 It was too late to throw up an iron wall.
 Sakura opened her mouth in a silent scream and reached a glowing hand toward Sasori's back.
 Another bomb went off, too close to them, and sound faded to a high-pitched ringing in Sakura's ears as she flew.
 Kabuto struck Sasori's chest just as Sakura slammed her hand over Sasori's shoulder blade opposite the attack.

 Snow and sleet swirled around the trio, and Sasori's arms jerked on impact.
 His strings faded and the Third Kazekage fell to the ground a short distance away.
-Kabuto stumbled and skidded to a halt just as Sakura's hand fell away and Sasori crashed to knees on the ground, all in eerie silence as Sakura registered what had happened.
+Kabuto stumbled and skidded to a halt just as Sakura's hand fell away and Sasori crashed to his knees on the ground, all in eerie silence as Sakura registered what had happened.